AlfredA93/AlgebraPenguins/README.md

     ![alert score zero](assets/documentation-webp/score-zero.webp)

-    - If the user presses the enter key after the game timer has ran out, then the following alert will show.
+    - If the user presses the enter key (to trigger the game to check their answer) after the game timer has ran out, then the following alert will show.

     ![alert end game - key enter](assets/documentation-webp/attempt-zero-timer.webp)